protocol/launchpad/content/en/curriculum/filecoin/cryptoeconomics/index.md

 ### [Storage Providers (Miners)](https://docs.filecoin.io/storage-provider/how-providing-works)

-* Anyone with the [minimum required hardware](https://docs.filecoin.io/storage-provider/hardware-requirements/) can create a storage miner
+* Anyone with the [minimum required hardware](https://docs.filecoin.io/storage-provider/hardware-requirements/) can create a storage Storage Provider
-* Miners do not earn rewards until they onboard a minimum amount of sealed storage to the network
+* Storage Providers do not earn rewards until they onboard a minimum amount of sealed storage to the network
 * Deals are made trustlessly between a client and a provider
 * There are incentive structures such as _power_ that allow providers to earn Filecoin through _storage fees_ and _block rewards_.
 [More on provider rewards](https://docs.filecoin.io/storage-provider/storage-provider-rewards/#storage-fees)